sashameche23/didactic-chainsaw/README.md

 When deploying in regions with privacy laws (GDPR, CCPA, etc.), ensure:
 - you have a lawful basis for processing,
 - consent is recorded and revocable,
-- data subject rights (access, deletion, portability) can be honored.
+- data subject rights (access, deletion, portability) can bebe honored.

 Contact
 -------